iCliniq Logo

 Hi doctor,

-Thank you for your quick reply.
-I have noticed these symptoms lately after the tough activities I have been doing the past one month.
-I did not have any medical problem before that.
-I have done an ECG, and it is normal.
-Even my blood test is all normal.
+I have noticed these symptoms lately after the intense activities I have been doing for the past month.
+I did not have any medical problems before that.
+I have had an ECG, and it is normal.
+Even my blood tests are all normal.

 Answered by Dr. Isaac Gana